SlicerMorph/Tutorials/heatmaps/Heatmaps.md

 11. You can control the color bar values, by manipulating the Displayed Scalar Range (you have to switch from auto to manual)

 12. You can also control the number of values and how many colors they are to be mapped by manipulating the correspondign fields in the Color legend tab.
-If Boas coordinates was checked when the GPA/PCA was executed, the units of these heatmaps are the same as original data (in this case millimeters).
+If Boas coordinates was checked when the GPA/PCA was executed, units of these heatmaps are the same as original data (in this case millimeters).
 If not checked, then these values will be in procrustes distances

 <img src="./HeatMapsFinal.png">